-Claims for Accelerated Benefit Options (ABO)
+Claims for Accelerated Benefit Option (ABO)

-For purposes of this section, the term "ABO-eligible Life Insurance" means each of your life insurance coverages for which the Accelerated Benefit Option (ABO) is available, as listed in the Group Term Life and AD&D Plan Highlights chapter.
-This section includes your, your Spouse's and your Child's ABO.
-This section does not apply to your AD&D Insurance coverage.
+For purposes of this chapter, the term "ABO-eligible life insurance" means your life insurance coverages for which the Accelerated Benefit Option (ABO) is available, as described in the Group Term Life and AD&D Plan Highlights chapter.
+This chapter describes your, your Spouse's, and your Child's ABO.
+This chapter does not apply to your AD&D Insurance coverage.

-If you become terminally ill, you or your legal representative have the option to request MetLife to pay ABO-eligible life insurance before your death.
+If you become terminally ill, you or your legal representative may request that MetLife pay ABOeligible life insurance before your death.
 This is called an accelerated benefit.
 The request must be made while ABO-eligible life insurance is in effect.
 You or your legal representative must contact the Employer to obtain a claim form and information about the accelerated benefit.

-"Terminally III" or "Terminal Illness" means that due to injury or sickness, you are expected to die within 12 months.

-For residents of Texas only, "Terminally III" or "Terminal Illness" means that due to injury or sickness, you are expected to die within 24 months.
+"Terminally ill" or "terminal illness" means that, due to injury or sickness, you are expected to die within 12 months.
+For residents of Texas only, "terminally Ill" or "terminal illness" means that, due to injury or sickness, you are expected to die within 24 months.